Prayag Film City

-The Prayag Film City, also known as the Midnapore Film City or Chandrakona Film City or Bengal film city is an integrated film city, located at Chandrakona, West Midnapore, 165 km from Kolkata.
-Built by the Prayag Group, over an area of 1,600 acres making it second-largest film city and costing ₹10 billion.
-The mega size integrated complex and a one-stop entertainment is to be opened to the public in two phases.
+The Prayag Film City, also known as Midnapore Film City, Chandrakona Film City, or Bengal Film City, is an abandoned film studio complex, located at Chandrakona, West Midnapore, 165 km from Kolkata.

+Built by the Prayag Group, it is the second-largest film city and costing ₹10 billion.
+The complex was planned to cover 2,700 acres at an estimated cost of ₹1,000 crore (US$120 million).